 Some responsible travel tips for families in this area is to do activities that help to preserve the environment in a responsible way.
 For example, in the United States, we like to support and visit the National Parks.
 Our kids like taking part in the Junior Ranger programs.
 These programs help them learn about nature, and also encourages them to be good stewards of the environment.
 And when we were in Mexico, we had a chance to release baby sea turtles into the ocean.

-When it comes to sustainable travel practices, making an effort to reduce our reliance on plastic and fuel is also important.
-When possible, avoid using single-use plastic, especially straws.
-We carry a GRAYL water bottle that has a filter and water purifier, so that we don’t have to constantly buy bottled water.
+When it comes to sustainable travel practices, making an effort to reduce our reliance on single-use plastic is also important.
+We carry a water bottle that has a filter and water purifier, so that we don’t have to constantly buy bottled water.
 We also like to carry around stainless steel drinking straws.
 These straws are fairly easy to clean and wash.
-And when it comes to transportation, we try to choose the most fuel-efficient mode of travel whenever possible.

 The fourth principle in UNWTO’s travel code of ethics is a focus on preserving historical, archaeological, and cultural sites and activities.
 When you’re traveling somewhere, find ways to learn about the historical significance of a destination.